A 4 Week Advent Guide for Kids

-The Christmas Adventure Guide includes a weekly guide for candle lighting, memory verse, scripture readings, and craft.
+The Christmas Adventure Guide includes a weekly guide for candle lighting, memory verse, scripture readings, coloring page, and craft.
 Join me on social media for more ideas and instructions during the Advent Season.

 Let’s make this Advent Season a Christ-filled celebration as we anticipate Christmas Day.

 Download your Christmas Adventure Guide now.
 Advent 2021 starts on November 28th.

 I do not require email signup for this download, but I would love for you to join my email list if you enjoy this content.
 I’ll be emailing out reminders throughout the season.

 Advent is a centuries-old tradition that helps those who practice it keep their minds on Jesus and the miraculous virgin birth that brought our Savior to Earth.
 There are many different traditions involving the candles, wreath, and scripture readings.
 This guide is my interpretation and how we have decided to celebrate Advent as a family.

 You will find directions for which color candle to light along with scripture readings and memory verse for each week.
 We light the candle around dinner time when our family is together.
 Throughout the week, we will do the craft and work on learning the memory verse.
 You can continue to light the candles every night or just once per week.

 The memory verses are included as a printable, and I’ve bolded smaller sections of the memory verse for younger kids to memorize.
 The activities are suggestions that I hope help give you some new ideas for celebrating.

 The weekly craft prompts reinforce the memory verse to help with memorization.
 You can find links to each craft below.